 1924 - The Anti-Heroin Act bans the production and sale of heroin in the United States.

 1970 - The Controlled Substances Act becomes law.
 It creates groupings (or schedules) of drugs based on the potential for abuse.
-Heroin is a Schedule I drug while morphine, fentanyl, oxycodone (Percocet, OxyContin) and methadone are Schedule II.
-Vicodin - a hydrocodone-acetaminophen combination - was originally a Schedule III medication but wasn't recategorized as a Schedule II drug until October 2014.
+Heroin is a Schedule I drug while morphine, fentanyl, oxycodone (Percocet) and methadone are Schedule II.
+Hydrocodone (Vicodin) is originally a Schedule III medication.
+It is later recategorized as a Schedule II drug.

 January 10, 1980 - A letter titled "Addiction Rare in Patients Treated with Narcotics" is published in the New England Journal of Medicine.
-It was not a study and looked at incidences of addiction in a very specific population of hospitalized patients who were closely monitored.
-However, it would become widely cited as proof that narcotics were a safe treatment for chronic pain.
+It looks at incidences of painkiller addiction in a very specific population of hospitalized patients who were closely monitored.
+It becomes widely cited as proof that narcotics are a safe treatment for chronic pain.

-1995 - OxyContin, a long acting version of oxycodone, which slowly releases the drug over 12 hours, is introduced and aggressively marketed as a safer pain pill by manufacturer, Purdue Pharma.
+1995 - OxyContin, a long-acting version of oxycodone that slowly releases the drug over 12 hours, is introduced and aggressively marketed as a safer pain pill by manufacturer, Purdue Pharma.

-May 10, 2007 - The federal government brings criminal charges against Purdue Pharma for misleadingly advertising OxyContin as safer and less addictive than other opioids.
+May 10, 2007 - Purdue Pharma pleads guilty for misleadingly advertising OxyContin as safer and less addictive than other opioids.
 The company and three executives are charged with "misleading and defrauding physicians and consumers."
-Purdue Pharma and the executives plead guilty, agreeing to pay a $634.5 million in criminal and civil fines.
-The three executives plead guilty on criminal misdemeanor charges and are later sentenced to probation.
+Purdue and the executives agree to pay $634.5 million in criminal and civil fines.

 2010 - FDA approves an "abuse-deterrent" formulation of OxyContin, to help curb abuse.
 However, people still find ways to abuse it.